-Expect the R50's video quality to be excellent for this price point.
+The R50's video quality is excellent for this price point.

 The EOS R100's high-performing metering system features 384 zones (24x16), and the metering range specification is good: EV -2 – 20 (at 23°C, ISO100, with evaluative metering) for stills and EV 0 - 20 for movies.

 EOS R100's metering modes include Evaluative metering (full area), Partial metering (approx. 5.8% of the area at the center of the screen), Spot metering (approx. 2.9% of the area at the center of the screen), and Center-weighted average metering.
 Exposure compensation is +/-3 stops in 1/3-stop (but not 1/2-stop) increments.
 AEB (Auto Exposure Bracketing) is +/-2 stops in 1/3-stop increments for 3 shots (only).

 All of Canon's current metering systems are quite reliable.
 While I still use manual mode 95% of the time, I rely on the camera's metering via Auto ISO a significant percentage of the time.